-Allison K. Ralph, Ph.D., is the Associate Director of the Inclusive America Project at the Aspen Institute.
+Allison K. Ralph, Ph.D., is the Associate Director of the Religion & Society Program at the Aspen Institute.

-Prior to joining the Inclusive America Project as Assistant Director in 2019, she served the Project as consultant and advisor for two years, including as editor of Pluralism in Peril: Challenges to an American Ideal, before coming on as Assistant Director in 2019.
+Allison served the program as consultant and advisor from 2017-2019, including as editor of Pluralism in Peril: Challenges to an American Ideal, before coming on as Assistant Director in 2019.
 She began her career in the non-profit sector at the El-Hibri Foundation after earning her doctorate in Church History from The Catholic University of America in 2015.
 She also holds a B.A. in History from the University of North Florida and an M.Phil. in Church History from the University of Cambridge.
-At heart, she is still the blue-collar farm girl and custom picture framer she was raised as at the family home and business.